low and slow

 But can't I get smoke flavor from grilling?

-How low for 'low and slow'?
+How low for 'ribs low and slow'?

 OK.
-Tell us now-
+Tell us now...
+How Low?

-A good range for low and slow is between 200 and 225 degrees.
-If you're using a smaller gas grill, plenty of ceramic briquettes, fire bricks, or lava rocks will help hold the heat, so you only need to fire the burner every 20-30 minutes.
-If you are using charcoal, you should only have to add fresh fuel every hour.
-A similar rule of thumb would apply for using all wood. to top
+When it comes to temperatures and fuel, there is no 'one size fits all' rule.
+It all depends on the size and type of your smoker.
+If you're using a smaller gas grill, plenty of ceramic briquettes, fire bricks, or lava rocks will help hold the heat, so you may only need to fire the burner every 30 minutes.
+If you are using charcoal, you should usually have to add fresh fuel only about every hour.
+A similar rule of thumb would apply for using all wood.
+Although I personally prefer to use lump hardwood charcoal every time I smoke food, I have used each of these methods with really good or great results.
+I am all for great-tasting results, and will not insist on one method as 'the only way.'
+It's up to you to decide what method and device fits your budget, lifestyle, experience, and skill level.to top

 Need a better thermometer?
 Look Here.